Cyanide: Toxicity

+Disposal

+Due to toxicity considerations, the disposal of cyanide is subject to stringent regulations.
+Industrial cyanide effluent is typically destroyed by oxidation using peroxysulfuric acid, hydrogen peroxide, sulfur dioxide/copper salts ("Inco process") or all three ("Combiox Process").
+Use of sodium hypochlorite, traditional for laboratory-scale wastes, is impractical on a commercial scale.
+Hydrolysis at higher temperatures is highly effective, but requires specialized equipment.
+Lastly, cyanide wastes can be acidified for recovery of hydrogen cyanide.

 Antidote

 Hydroxocobalamin reacts with cyanide to form cyanocobalamin, which can be safely eliminated by the kidneys.
 This method has the advantage of avoiding the formation of methemoglobin (see below).
 This antidote kit is sold under the brand name Cyanokit and was approved by the U.S. FDA in 2006.

 An older cyanide antidote kit included administration of three substances: amyl nitrite pearls (administered by inhalation), sodium nitrite, and sodium thiosulfate.
 The goal of the antidote was to generate a large pool of ferric iron (Fe(3+)) to compete for cyanide with cytochrome a3 (so that cyanide will bind to the antidote rather than the enzyme).
 The nitrites oxidize hemoglobin to methemoglobin, which competes with cytochrome oxidase for the cyanide ion.
 Cyanmethemoglobin is formed and the cytochrome oxidase enzyme is restored.
 The major mechanism to remove the cyanide from the body is by enzymatic conversion to thiocyanate by the mitochondrial enzyme rhodanese.
 Thiocyanate is a relatively non-toxic molecule and is excreted by the kidneys.
 To accelerate this detoxification, sodium thiosulfate is administered to provide a sulfur donor for rhodanese, needed in order to produce thiocyanate.